Picture the scene.

 It is also vital that spokespeople manage the final question properly in the interview itself.

 Say too little, or sound irritated by the sudden change of questioning, and they could appear defensive.
 This would be likely to cause the journalist to pursue that line of questioning and ramp up the pressure.

 Say too much, and the focus of the interview could be about the response to the final question rather than the subject they wanted to talk about.

-While carrying out telephone print interviews on some of our media training courses, I’ve seen participants give such detailed responses to ‘while you are here’ type questions, on say something like Brexit, that the focus of the write-up has to be on that subject.
+While carrying out telephone print interviews on some of our media training courses, I’ve seen participants give such detailed responses to ‘while you are here’ type questions, that the focus of the write-up has to be on that subject.

 The best replies to these questions are the ones where a spokesperson provides a brief response, which doesn’t include anything controversial, and then goes on to steer the conversation, using media training techniques, back to the subject they want to talk about.

 But the last question doesn’t just have to be a ‘while you are here' type question.
 Some of the most devastating have been seemingly throwaway questions.

 When something has gone badly wrong, the final question to a CEO might be ‘do you really think you are worth your salary’ or ‘are you going to resign’.